MicrosoftDocs/power-platform/power-platform/sap/guides/set-up-microsoft-entra-id-with-certificates.md

 > DO NOT INCLUDE `p:` prefix.

-### Mapping X.509 Certificates to Users Using Rules
+### Mapping X.509 certificates to users using rules

 Use Certificate Rules to easy bulk map Entra ID users to SAP users.